NYPD/ritsu.js/README.md

 A dumb and simple little HTML form validator.
 It relies heavily on HTML classes to make it very simple to validate input fields.

 ## Why?
-This all started as a need to easily validate my own forms without relying on someone else's validation plug-in.
-Plus it allowed me to create validation best suited for my projects.
+This all started as a need to easily validate my own forms without being able to use someone else's validation plug-in.
+The result was a mini validation library that has worked pretty well for my projects.

 Perhaps someone else will find this useful.